blindsidenetworks/wordpress-plugin_bigbluebutton/readme.txt

 The plugin gatters the much information it cans from Wordpress, but what will be taken depends of the configuration.

 For registered users their registered name or username will be taken as Name.
 The BigBlueButton role (moderator/attendee) can be assigned automatically depending of the permission settings.
-This way a registered user in a role which permissions has been previously set would not be required nether for Name nor Password.
+This way a registered user in a role which permissions has been previously set would not be required neither for Name nor Password.

 For registered users whose role has ben set for requiring always a password, only the Password will be required.